-By default, users will have access to 64 cores (soft limit).
-This can be boosted to 96 cores (hard limit) or beyond if the cluster is under-utilised or if the usage patterns of a researcher’s jobs can be anticipated.
+By default, users will have access to a set number of cores.
+This can be boosted if the cluster is under-utilised or if the usage patterns of a researcher’s jobs can be anticipated.
 If jobs are queued and the cluster is severely under-used then these jobs will be allowed to run by discretion of the HPC system administrators.
-The hard and soft limits will be altered over time as hardware and usage patterns change in order to achieve maximum efficiency and usage of the cluster.
+The limits will be altered over time as hardware and usage patterns change in order to achieve maximum efficiency and usage of the cluster.

 If your jobs are known to have a low wall time and\or you make use of the wall time directive then depending on the current state of the cluster your core usage may be increased substantially at the discretion of the administrators.

 When your account is deleted all files on /home and /scratch are deleted.
 It is your responsibility to move data off the HPC file systems when your research projects come to an end.

 /scratch: The /scratch volume provides extremely high speed disk access for transient research data.
 You will be granted a 100GB quota by default.
 The /scratch volume is volatile and is not backed up.
 Users are expected to move data off this volume once computation is completed.
 Old files will automatically be deleted if the volume starts to run out of space.
 Using the touch command to modify files in the /scratch volume will result in your user account being revoked.
 The 100GB quota can be increased on request.